You Gave Me This Day

 New Poetry Collection Celebrates the Universal Mother

-(SOUTHBURY, CT -- July 16, 2025) - How is it that only a photo of Nonnewaug Falls in Woodbury, Connecticut, could be the cover for Connecticut poet Sandy Lee Carlson's 11th collection of poems?
+(SOUTHBURY, CT -- July 16, 2025) - What's the connection between a photo of Nonnewaug Falls in Woodbury, Connecticut, and poems that emerge from the struggle to cope with the loss of a mother?

 "I don't feel I can create a single thing without my love for my mom at the heart of my motivation.
 But it's not about grieving loss the way it was five years ago.
 Now it's about seeing the love she taught me in all that I see.
 She didn't invent love; she recognized and honored it.
 That is what I am trying to do," says Carlson.